With so much talk about scrum masters, kanban boards, Jira etc. it seems Agile is overly complex and hard to do. Where have we gone wrong?

 Large organizations resisting change

 I came across these two videos from the government sector.
-What I found interesting was the questions people were asking.
+What I found interesting was the pointed questions people were asking.
+Like “how does our long planning stages fit into Agile?”

-The questions indicated some resistance to adopting agile which is probably common in any large organization.
+The questions suggest a resistance to adopting agile.
+This is probably common in large organizations.